jasonzhang2022/tfstudy/notes.md

   + avoid use descrecret values that appear a few time in sample

 + features set
-  + feature cross for latitude
+  + feature cross for latitude: huge improvement on loss.

 For simplicity's sake in the latitude example, we used whole numbers as bin boundaries.